Via Washington Post:

 And now to Afghanistan.

-UK's Royal Gurkhas Regiment was killed in separate attacks and operations in southern Afghanistan.
+Two US soldiers were wounded and one soldier in the UK's Royal Gurkhas Regiment was killed in separate attacks and operations in southern Afghanistan.
 Thirty militants were killed in operations down in Helmand Province, and a leading militant was captured alive.

+Meanwhile relations with Pakistan along its border with Afghanistan continue to remain a very sore spot.
 Pakistan decried yet another missile attack by a suspected US-controlled drone aircraft in Waziristan that killed eight suspected militants.
 Anti-American sentiment in that part of the country and in the rest of Pakistan are rising, and President Zardari repeated his call to stop the missiles, saying that it wasn't exactly making his job any easier.

 The Khyber Pass (where supplies for our troops come through) is in one of those restive northwest border provinces that is giving shelter and support to the resurgent Taliban and al-Qaeda forces.
 Things are getting rather nasty there, and several supply convoys have come under attack.
 On Tuesday a convoy of 13 trucks (12 carrying wheat and one toting Humvees for US forces) was hijacked by about 60 to 70 militants.